ashwinschronicles/ashwinschronicles.github.io/content/Blog/pandocslides.md

 You can use pandoc to produce an HTML + JavaScript slide presentation that can be viewed via a web browser.
 There are five ways to do this, using [S5](https://meyerweb.com/eric/tools/s5/), [DZSlides](http://paulrouget.com/dzslides/), [Slidy](https://www.w3.org/Talks/Tools/Slidy2/), [Slideous](https://goessner.net/articles/slideous/), or [reveal.js](https://revealjs.com/).
 You can also produce a PDF slide show using LaTeX [`beamer`](https://ctan.org/pkg/beamer), or slides shows in Microsoft [PowerPoint](https://en.wikipedia.org/wiki/Microsoft_PowerPoint) format.

+This article mainly covers generating slides in LaTeX [`beamer`](https://ctan.org/pkg/beamer)  format, which is what is used extensively in academia.

-Here’s the Markdown source for a simple slide show, `Demo.md`:
+If you are not familiar with markdown, you can take a look at the following markdown source for a simple beamer slide show, `Demo.md`:

 ```md
 ---